-- Updated information on wildlife habitats within 1 mile of the FERC Project boundary and within 300 feet of proposed helicopter flight paths. - Updated information on wildlife use within the FERC Project boundary, along helicopter flight paths, and within the potential enhancement area.1 - Information on Sierra Nevada bighorn sheep distribution and use of the FERC Project boundary and adjacent Critical Habitat areas. - Data on Project transmission line pole and power line pole configurations to determine if they are consistent with guidelines for avoidance of avian mortalities. - Information on the location of bat roost in Project facilities.
+- Updated information on wildlife habitats within 1 mile of the FERC Project boundary. - Updated information on wildlife use within the FERC Project boundary, along helicopter flight paths, and within the potential enhancement area. - Information on Sierra Nevada bighorn sheep distribution and use of the FERC Project boundary and adjacent Critical Habitat areas. - Data on Project transmission line pole and power line pole configurations to determine if they are consistent with guidelines for avoidance of avian mortalities. - Information on the location of bat roost in Project facilities.

-- Update CWHR habitats within 1 mile of the FERC Project boundary and within 300 feet of proposed helicopter flight paths based on CALVEG vegetation alliances developed as part of the TERR 1 - Botanical Resources Technical Study Plan (TSP). - Update information on special-status wildlife species potentially occurring in CWHR habitats within 1 mile of the FERC Project boundary. - Consult with resource agencies to determine Sierra Nevada bighorn sheep distribution and use of lands within the FERC Project boundary and adjacent Critical Habitat. - Conduct wildlife reconnaissance survey to characterize wildlife use within the FERC Project boundary2 and within the potential enhancement area. - Consult with resource agencies and other local raptor experts to determine historic and recent raptor nest records present in the FERC Project boundary and along proposed helicopter flight paths and to determine regional nesting chronology.
+- Update CWHR habitats within 1 mile of the FERC Project boundary based on CALVEG vegetation alliances developed as part of the TERR 1 - Botanical Resources Technical Study Plan (TSP). - Update information on special-status wildlife species potentially occurring in CWHR habitats within 1 mile of the FERC Project boundary. - Consult with resource agencies to determine Sierra Nevada bighorn sheep distribution and use of lands within the FERC Project boundary and adjacent Critical Habitat. - Conduct wildlife reconnaissance survey to characterize wildlife use within the FERC Project boundary and within the potential enhancement area. - Document raptor nests along the proposed helicopter flight paths. - Determine whether Project transmission line and power line pole configurations are consistent with guidelines for the avoidance of avian mortalities.

-1 The potential enhancement area includes portions of the Rush Creek and South Rush Creek channels upstream and downstream of the State Route 158 crossing.
+&lt;sup>1 The potential enhancement area includes portions of the Rush Creek and South Rush Creek channels upstream and downstream of the State Route 158 crossing.
 The purpose of the potential enhancement is to address local flooding of residences during high-flow events.
 Refer to Map TERR 2-1 and PAD Map 3-5.

-2 Wildlife reconnaissance surveys along the Project-affected streams will only be conducted within stream segments defined in Table TERR 1-1 of the TERR 1 TSP.
+&lt;sup>2 Wildlife reconnaissance along the Project-affected stream reaches will only be documented within select stream segments.

-- Document potential nesting habitat and raptor nests along the proposed helicopter flight paths. - Determine whether Project transmission line and power line pole configurations are consistent with guidelines for the avoidance of avian mortalities. - Document the presence of bat roosts at Project facilities. - Proposed studies (objectives) for special-status amphibians are provided in AQ 7 - Special-Status Amphibians TSP.
+- Document the presence of bat roosts at Project facilities. - Proposed studies (objectives) for special-status amphibians are provided in AQ 7 - Special-Status Amphibians TSP.
 The Project is outside the range of any special-status reptiles.

 - Refer to Map TERR 2-1 for the wildlife resources study area.
-The study area for: - Updating CWHR habitat and special-status wildlife species occurrence includes lands within 1 mile of the FERC Project boundary. - Sierra Nevada bighorn sheep distribution and use of lands includes lands within the FERC Project boundary and adjacent Critical Habitat. - Wildlife reconnaissance survey includes lands within the FERC Project boundary3 and within the potential enhancement area. - Documentation of raptor nests extends 300 feet on either side of the proposed helicopter flight paths. - Evaluation of potential avian mortality includes Project transmission lines and power lines. - Bat surveys include Project facilities with the potential to support roost sites. - Studies will not be conducted at locations where access is unsafe (e.g., where there is very steep terrain) or on private property for which SCE has not received specific approval from the landowner to enter the property to perform the study.
+The study area for: - Updating CWHR habitat and special-status wildlife species occurrence includes lands within 1 mile of the FERC Project boundary. - Sierra Nevada bighorn sheep distribution and use of lands includes lands within the FERC Project boundary and adjacent Critical Habitat. - Wildlife reconnaissance survey includes lands within the FERC Project boundary and within the potential enhancement area. - Documentation of raptor nests extends 300 feet on either side of the proposed helicopter flight paths. - Evaluation of potential avian mortality includes Project transmission lines and power lines. - Bat surveys include Project facilities with the potential to support roost sites. - Studies will not be conducted at locations where access is unsafe (e.g., where there is very steep terrain) or on private property for which SCE has not received specific approval from the landowner to enter the property to perform the study.

 For the purposes of this study, a special-status wildlife species is defined as any animal species that is granted status by a federal or state agency.
 Federally listed species granted status by the USFWS under the Endangered Species Act (ESA) include Federal Threatened (FT), Federal Endangered (FE), Federal Proposed Threatened or Endangered (FPT, FPE), candidates for listing (FC), or proposed for delisting (FPD).
+Special-status wildlife designated by INF as Forest Species of Conservation Concern (FSCC) are also included.